dergigi/dergigi.github.io/bitcoin/lessons/ch4-01-acknowledgments.md

 <!-- Part III -->
 -   Thanks to [Dhruv Bansal] and [Matt Odell] for taking the time to discuss some of these ideas with me.
+-   Thanks to [Guy Swann] for producing an audio version of 21lessons.com.
 -   Last but not least, thanks to all the bitcoin maximalists, shitcoin minimalists, shills, bots, and shitposters which reside in the beautiful garden that is Bitcoin twitter.
 And finally, thank *you* for